An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Discussion

 \section{Discussion}

 We propose a simple iterative least squares algorithm for the matrix factor model.
 In the first step, we estimate the latent factor matrices by projecting the observations with two deterministic weight matrices.
 We show that the inferences on factors are still asymptotically valid under some regularity conditions, even if both row and column factor numbers are overestimated.
 In the second step, we estimate the row/column loading matrices by minimizing the squared Frobenius loss function under some identifiability conditions.
 The resultant estimators of the loading matrices are further treated as the new weight/projection matrices and we iteratively perform the above two steps until convergence.
 Given the true dimensions of the factor matrices, we establish the convergence rates of the estimators for loading matrices and common components at the $s$-th iteration for any $s\geq 1$.
+To determine the pair of factor numbers, we proposed an eigenvalue-ratio method based on the iterated results, and the resultant estimators are proven to be consistent.

 As a future direction, our methodology could be generalized to tensor-valued time series.
 Intuitively, if one substitutes the squared loss in (\ref{M2.1}) with the Huber loss, it would lead to a more robust estimator, which is of independent interest because real-world financial returns and macroeconomic indexes often exhibit heavy tails.
 Since a significant amount of additional work is still needed, we leave this to future work.